 Slipper Chair Style

 Any sort of armless, upholstered chair that sits low to the ground (around 15 inches, vs. the usual 17 to 19 inches) qualifies as a slipper chair.
-They usually have high backs and wide seats.
+They usually have high backs and rather wide seats.

 05 of 05